-Podcast 🎧: Legal obstacles to e-government (that don’t exist)
+Podcast 🎧 and blog: Legal obstacles to e-government (that don’t exist)

 To many, the road to e-governance may seem rocky.
 Not only during some client meetings, but also in seminars and just conversations in general, an age-old question is often brought up: “Digitalization, okay, great.
 But there are too many legal obstacles to implement it in our country.”
 Today, we get this one off the board too.